Responsible Official: Enterprise CIO and Sr. Vice Provost for Library Services and Digital Scholarship

 Effective Date: August 07, 2009

 This policy establishes requirements and guidelines for the use of disk encryption technologies on Emory computing devices to protect the confidentiality of sensitive information.
 This policy is effective immediately for new systems.
-Existing systems have 6 months from the effective date of this to fully implement the requirements, unless otherwise noted.
+Existing systems have one year from the revision date of this policy to fully implement the requirements, unless otherwise noted.

 2. Required and recommended situations for desktop computing device encryption